fotcorn/opengl/README.md

 # Dependencies
-Install the following build dependencies
+Install the following tools:
-* meson
-* ninja
 * conan

-Easiest way is using pip with Python3: `pip install meson ninja conan`.
-On Linux, use sudo and pip3: `sudo pip3 install meson ninja conan`
+* cmake

 # Setup and build
 ```